 If you got married this year, congratulations!
 In terms of taxes, marriage means big changes.
 First of all, your filing status has changed and you now have the option of filing jointly with your spouse.
-Filing a joint return means you can claim the new, almost-doubled standard deduction, worth $24,000 for couples whose status is Married Filing Jointly.
+Filing a joint return means a standard deduction worth $24,400.

 If you and your spouse decide to file separate returns, you must itemize deductions if your spouse does so on their return.
 In addition, you might not be able to claim the following tax benefits if you’ve filed separately:

 - Student loan interest

 - Premium Tax Credit

 Getting divorced will impact your filing status.
 But note, your filing status is dictated by your marital status on December 31 of the tax year.
 So if you and your partner split up or separate, but you’re not divorced or legally separated according to your state’s law by the end of the year, your status is still “married,” and you and your spouse have the choice to file as "Married Filing Jointly" or "Married Filing Separately."

 You may be able to deduct alimony payments made in 2020 if your agreement was entered into prior to January 1, 2019.

 If your spousal support agreement was updated after December 31, 2018, that may also disallow the alimony deduction for the payer.

 How marriage and divorce impact your taxes